Menu:

 -- Advanced database models including active, distributed, deductive, temporal, object-oriented, and web-based; normalization theory and query optimization.

-CS536 - Advanced Artifical Intelligence - Spring 2006
+CS 536 - Advanced Artifical Intelligence - Spring 2006

 3 credits